-Picking a path and building computer science skills are great starts to any engineering or data science career.
-No two employers in these fields are alike and set different expectations for every position.
+Picking a path and building computer science skills are great starts to any engineering career.
+No two employers are alike and set different expectations for every position.
 Successful computer science professionals follow a few basic steps as they progress through their careers.

 The ongoing demand for technical skills means applicants may find multiple opportunities for work.
-Data scientists and engineers should envision what they want from their ideal employer.
+Software developers and engineers should envision what they want from their ideal employer.
 This exercise extends beyond salary and benefits to working style, product types, and advancement opportunities.

-A standard resume or CV might be a basic requirement but hiring managers are looking for demonstrations of skill.
-Data scientists can post visualizations on personal websites, while software engineers can post code to GitHub.
+A standard resume or CV might be a basic requirement, but hiring managers are looking for demonstrations of skill.
 Building a portfolio through internships, freelance projects, and community volunteering opportunities speaks volumes about your skills.

 The Benefits of Computer Science Jobs

 Learning how to get a job in computer science is easier with a clear idea of why you love your work.
-In-demand computer science jobs are far more lucrative than the average career thanks to highly technical skills.
-Software engineers and data scientists also find fulfillment because their work intersects with the thorniest issues in the world.
+In-demand computer science jobs are far more lucrative than the average career, thanks to highly technical skills.
+Software engineers often find fulfillment because their work intersects with the thorniest issues in the world.

-The BLS found a median annual income of $110,140 for software development professionals in 2020.
-A 2021 salary guide by Robert Half placed the average salary for a data scientist at $129,000.
-These salaries show the high return on investment for computer science graduates who pursue advanced degrees, such as an online masters in computer science.
+The BLS found a median annual income of $109,020 per year for software development professionals in 2021, with the highest job demand in California, Texas, and New York.
+Recent salaries show a high return on investment for computer science graduates who pursue advanced degrees, such as an online master's in computer science.

-Hired’s 2021 State of Software Engineers report provides insight about the intrinsic rewards of computer science professions.
+Hired’s 2021 State of Software Engineers report provides insight into the intrinsic rewards of computer science professions.
 The report made the following conclusion about how engineers stay motivated:

 “Most software engineers’ primary motivation for learning a new programming language or framework is simply because they enjoy it.
 They specifically love the opportunities for new challenges and continuous learning.”

-Software engineers and data scientists routinely rank in the top 10 of Glassdoor’s 50 Best Jobs in America.
+Software engineers routinely rank in the top 10 of Glassdoor’s 50 Best Jobs in America.
 Glassdoor combines average salaries and user reviews when assembling this list.
-The 2021 iteration placed data scientist in second place and software engineering in ninth place.
+The 2022 iteration placed software engineering in eighth place.